Codeinsid/System-Blog-I18N-Rails/README.md

 ## Thiago almeida

-This is 'knights of the zodiac blog' with 'I18N' 'internationalization' \o/ Enjoy It and I hope you can learn a lot!
+Game system that generates number and asked the user to try to guess the number.

 ## The App

-register gold knights with a linked photo and the type of character's ability.
+Register 'Gold knights' with a linked photo and the type of character's ability.

 ## Technology